flosch/pongo2/README.md

  * **date** / **time**: The `date` and `time` filter are taking the Golang specific time- and date-format (not Django's one) currently.
 [Take a look on the format here](http://golang.org/pkg/time/#Time.Format).

+# 3rd-party add-ons, libraries and helpers

+ * [beego-pongo2](https://github.com/oal/beego-pongo2) - A tiny little helper for using Pongo2 with Beego.

+Please add your project to this list and send me a pull request when you've developed something nice for pongo2.

 # Examples

 ## A tiny example (template string)